grz0zrg/fsynth/README.md

 If you want to build it by yourself, you will have to find a way to run a pre-processor over _app_fs.\*_ and _app_cm.\*_ or implement other systems like requireJS!

-## Prod. system

- * *prod_files* contain a list of files and directories that will be copied to the production system
- * *prod* is a shell script which produce an archive from *prod_files*, perform additional cleaning and unarchive over SSH
- * *setup* is a script which is executed on the server after everything has been uploaded and which configure Fragment for the production system

 ## How to setup your own

-Fragment use MongoDB and Redis database, once those are installed, it is easy to run it locally:
+Fragment make use of NodeJS, NPM, MongoDB and Redis database, once those are installed, it is easy to run it locally:

  * clone this repository
  * cd fss & npm install & node fss
  * cd fsdb & npm install & node fsdb
  * cd fsws & npm install & node fsws
  * point your browser to http://127.0.0.1:3000

+## Prod. system

+ * *prod_files* contain a list of files and directories that will be copied to the production system
+ * *prod* is a shell script which produce an archive from *prod_files*, perform additional cleaning and unarchive over SSH
+ * *setup* is a script which is executed on the server after everything has been uploaded and which configure Fragment for the production system

+## Native app.

+A native app. was developed with [Electron](http://electron.atom.io/) featuring a special login page but it is deprecated as some features does not work with Electron (like dialogs), the advantage of the native app was the built-in [C powered additive synthesis engine](https://github.com/grz0zrg/fas) which made Fragment a bit more accessible (download & play), you can run the native app with Electron by executing `electron .` in the root directory

 ## Tips and tricks